Bonagee United F.C.: History

-Famous lawsuit
+Bonagee were knocked-out of the 2022 FAI Cup by Shelbourne F.C.

+Lawsuit

-On 3 October 1993 former Bonagee footballer Dessie Larkin incurred severe burns to his scrotum as he rubbed it over the lime used to mark the football pitch.
+On 3 October 1993, former Bonagee footballer Dessie Larkin incurred severe burns to his scrotum as he rubbed it over the lime used to mark the football pitch.
 13 years later Larkin sued the Football Association of Ireland.
 Bonagee were participating in the FAI Junior Cup at the time.
 Larkin recalled how there was no changing or showering facilities available and when he removed his football shorts, he noticed some form of "white stuff" on the interior of his shorts and his skin was also inflamed and falling off.
 The judge was told that there were no instructions from the FAI as to the amount of lime and water that should have been in the mix.
 The judge awarded Larkin €9000 and stated that the onus was on the FAI to ensure that players be warned to take precautions to prevent the incident from happening.

-FAI Cup v Shelbourne

-Damien Duff was manager for the game in Letterkenny.